 Old Phuket town is historical town forming part of Phuket City.
 The main street of Old Phuket town is Thalang Road and other roads are Phang Nga, Krabi, Dibuk and Yoawarat.
 Old Phuket town is noted for Sino-Portuguese buildings on both sides of the street.
-Many old buildings have been converted into shops, hotels, restaurants and museums.
+People have been converting many old buildings into shops, hotels, restaurants and museums.

 Thalang road, the historical heart of Old Phuket town, has saved most of its old Sino Portuguese houses and is now the best known street in town.
-Many shophouses and mansions got refurbished, repainted or entirely rebuilt.
-Travelers find Thalang Road and Soi Romanee real nice, but you will find many little gems hidden here and there in the streets around.
+Many shop-houses and mansions got refurbished, repainted or entirely rebuilt.
+Travelers find Thalang Road and Soi Romanee really nice, but you will find many little gems hidden here and there in the streets around.

 Phuket Big Buddha

 Phuket’s Big Buddha is one of the island’s most important and revered landmarks.
-The huge image sits on top of the Nakkerd Hills between Chalong and Kata and at 45 meters high it is easily seen from far away.
-Visible from most places in the south of the island, the Big Buddha has become an important religious symbol for Buddhists on the island as well a great tourist attraction with an amazing 360 degree view of the south of Phuket.
+The huge image sits on top of the Nakkerd Hills between Chalong and Kata and at 45 meters high easily seen from far away.
+Visible from most places in the south of the island, the Big Buddha has become an important religious symbol for Buddhists on the island; as well a great tourist attraction with an amazing 360 degree view of the south of Phuket Thailand.

-Close up to the image itself it is very peaceful and the only noises you will hear are the tinkling of small bells and the yellow Buddhist flags in the compound flapping in the wind plus soft background dharma music.
+Close up to the image itself, it is very peaceful.
+The only noises you will hear are the tinkling of small bells and the yellow Buddhist flags in the compound, flapping in the wind plus soft background dharma music.
 Known among Thais as the Phra Puttamingmongkol Akenakkiri Buddha in full, it is 25 meters across at the base.
 The whole body is layered with beautiful white Burmese marble that shines in the sun, making it a natural symbol of hope.
 The views and the actual image itself are all breathtaking.

-Wat Chalong (or Chalong Temple) is located in the heart of Chalong and is considered to be the most important temple in all of Phuket.
-Wat Chalong built at the beginning on 19th century and is the largest Buddhist temple in Phuket.
+Wat Chalong (or Chalong Temple), located in the heart of Chalong, is considered to be the most important temple in all of Phuket Thailand.
+The temple built in the beginning of 19th century.
+It is the largest Buddhist temple in Phuket.
 Wat Chalong has been extending a warm welcome to visitors for over a century.
 Locals come to pray and Westerners come to learn something about Buddhism.
-The temple is opened from seven in the morning to five in the afternoon.
+The temple is open from seven in the morning to five in the afternoon.